Careers at Doane Academy

-Develop and implement both long-term and short-term curriculum plans for math, reading, word study, and social studies.
+- Implement curriculum plans for writing, reading, word study, and social studies.

-Write narrative student evaluation reports two times in the year (January and June) and lead parent-teacher conferences three times in the year (August, October, and March).
+- Write narrative student evaluation reports in June, 2022 and lead parent-teacher conferences in October, 2022.

 Qualifications and Skills

-Interested candidates should send a cover letter and resume to Kate Hewitt, Head of Lower School, at firstname.lastname@example.org
+Interested candidates should submit a cover letter and resume to Kate Hewitt, Head of Lower School, at firstname.lastname@example.org

 About Doane Academy